 - At least one jury member visits each finalist project during the summer of 2015.

-- Jury reconvenes to choose winners in September.
-Winners will be contacted immediately after the meeting to arrange travel to the awards announcement, which is held at the ULI Fall Meeting in Chicago, November 5-8.
+- Jury reconvenes to choose winners in September 2015.
+Winners will be contacted immediately after the meeting to arrange travel to the awards announcement, which will be held at the ULI Fall Meeting in San Francisco on October 6 to 9, 2015.